firasmidani/amiga/README.md

 ## Documentation:

 See [documentation](https://firasmidani.github.io/amiga) for tutorials, technical details, and examples.
-I will be adding more documentation on new featues and more examples soon (2020/11/05).

 ## Installation: